ELMThe Eukaryote Linear Motif resource for Functional Sites in Proteins

 Structure filter

-see here for more indepth details on the structural filter.
+see here for more indepth details on the structure filter.

 Globular domain filter